 Ovarian hyperstimulation syndrome

-Symptoms of ovarian hyperstimulation syndrome often begin within 10 days after using injectable medications to stimulate ovulation.
+Symptoms of ovarian hyperstimulation syndrome often begin within a week after using injectable medications to stimulate ovulation, though sometimes it can take two weeks or longer for symptoms to appear.
 Symptoms can range from mild to severe and may worsen or improve over time.

 Mild to moderate OHSS